Complete Guide to VAT in Denmark: Rates, Rules & Registration Thresholds

 All taxable persons involved in VAT taxable activities and registered for VAT in Denmark must submit monthly, quarterly, or semi-annual VAT returns.
 VAT returns are submitted even if there are no VAT transactions.
 This is known as zero declaration or nulindberetning.

 Mostly, taxable persons submit quarterly or every six months.
-Which type of VAT return must be submitted depends on the annual VAT taxable revenue.
+The type of VAT return to be submitted depends on the annual VAT taxable revenue.
 Therefore, a semi-annual VAT return is due if the revenue is less than DKK 5 million.
-Newly established businesses and those whose revenue is between DKK 5 to 50 million file VAT returns quarterly.
-Taxpayers whose annual revenue is more than DKK 50 million submit monthly returns.
+Newly established businesses and those with revenue between DKK 5 million and DKK 50 million file VAT returns quarterly.
+Taxable persons with annual revenue exceeding DKK 50 million submit monthly returns.

 Penalties for Failure to File Tax Return

 Electronically Supplied Services (ESS) are defined at the EU level by the EU VAT Directive 2006/112/EC as services provided through the Internet or other digital networks.
-Another critical component of ESS is its explicit reliance on automatization and minimum to non-human input.
+Another critical component of ESS is its explicit reliance on automation and minimal to no human input.

 As an EU Member State, Denmark implemented the definition of ESS in its national regulatory framework.
 By doing so, Denmark adheres to the EU principle of a single market and helps all market players more easily reach tax compliance.